 Our prime aim is to publish books to as high a standard as possible and we have always endeavoured to maintain this both in editorial aspects and in the printing and production of our books.
 All our books are the result of original research and we insist on the highest standards from our authors.
 By staying with subjects we ourselves are knowledgeable about, we ensure that our books are accurate and authoritative.
 We prefer to limit the quantity we produce rather than sacrifice quality.
 As well as ensuring correctness and accuracy we also like our books to be readable and entertaining.

 We can only achieve this happy state of affairs if our books are also attractive to our readers, and thank goodness there are enough of you out there who like the same things as we do.
 Because if you stop supporting us, we shall have to stop producing the books.
 We hope you enjoy them.
 If you would like details of future publications please let us know.

 Our name is taken from the nearby village of Twelveheads, which took its name from a mining process.
 Because of a ready supply of water in the valley, ore from the nearby tin mines was bought here to be crushed, or 'stamped', in a set of twelve stamps, or 'heads'.

 For 25 years our address was Twelveheads, being the Messenger family home, and that address remains in many of our current titles.
-However, the time came to move on from Chy Mengleth and we took the opportunity to change to a P O Box number to separate business from personal but this does not mean that our readers will receive any less personal service.
+However, the time came to move on from Chy Mengleth and into Chacewater village.
+Please note that this is a postal business and not open to callers.

 Editorial and design work takes place at the partners' own homes using an assortment of PCs and Apple computers.